b0bh00d/MirrorChrome/README.md

 ## How to use it

+### For the tehnically inclined...
 1. Clone this repo
 2. From the parent folder, execute `python3 -m venv MirrorChrome` to create a virtual environment in the same folder.
 3. Change into the MirrorChrome/ folder and activate the virtual environment with `Scripts\activate`.
 4. Install the requirements using `pip install -r requirements.txt`.
 5. Run the script with `python mirror.py`.
 6. Follow instructions.

+### For the technically challenged...
+1. Download the MirrorChrome.exe execuatble available as a Release (look over there -->).
+2. Make sure your Chrome window(s) is open with the tabs you want to mirror.
+3. Run the executable.
+4. Follow instructions.

 ## Watch it work